Separation Agreements in North Carolina

 For a separation agreement to be enforceable, it must be drafted in accordance with certain formalities required by North Carolina law.
 The best way to protect your rights is to contact an experienced family lawyer in Charlotte who can draft a formal separation agreement on your behalf.

-At Krusch & Sellers, P.A., we represent husbands and wives throughout the Charlotte metro area in divorce and family law matters.
-We have over six decades of combined experience helping clients involved in the process of separation and divorce.
+At Krusch Law, PLLC, we represent husbands and wives throughout the Charlotte metro area in divorce and family law matters.
+We have over four decades of experience helping clients involved in the process of separation and divorce.
 If you are thinking about dissolving your marriage , it is important to contact our firm to learn about your rights.

 Call our firm today at (704) 343-8811 to set up an appointment.